Fiji Adults Only Resorts Guide

 Pruning and Trimming

-Pruning and trimming are essential parts of care.
+Pruning and trimming are essential parts of plant care.
 It is vital to remove dead or dying parts so you can help to produce healthy growth.
 However, to do this properly, certain guidelines should be followed:

 - Most plants require pruning in late winter or early spring, prior to new growth and flowering.
 Some plants require pruning in the fall and winter.